Provinces of Netherlands

 CapitalsAmsterdam, The Hague

 The Netherlands have been independent for the whole of the 20th century.
 They have extended their territory by reclaiming land from the sea.
 Technically, Amsterdam is the capital of the country, and The Hague (Den Haag in Dutch) is its seat of government.
 Almost all of the governmental functions are headquartered in The Hague.
+The inauguration of a new king or queen takes place in Amsterdam.

 Other names of country: